logicalclocks/logicalclocks.github.io/docs/user_guides/fs/storage_connector/creation/jdbc.md

 !!! note
-To be able to use the connector, you need to upload the driver JAR file to the  [Jupyter configuration](../../../projects/jupyter/spark_notebook.md) or to a [Job configuration](../../../projects/jobs/pyspark_job.md)  in `Addtional Jars`.
-However, for MySQL connections the default JDBC driver is included in Hopsworks so this step can skipped.
+To be able to use the connector, you need to upload the driver JAR file to the [Jupyter configuration](../../../projects/jupyter/spark_notebook.md) or [Job configuration](../../../projects/jobs/pyspark_job.md) in `Addtional Jars`.
+For MySQL connections the default JDBC driver is already included in Hopsworks so this step can be skipped.

 !!! info